 The color blue is most likely caused by the presence of boron.
 It is not yet known what causes the colors red and pink in fancy color diamonds.

 In terms of rarity, the rarest fancies are those which are red in color.
 The 0.23 carat, natural fancy red color, cushion cut diamond from Brian Gavin pictured below fetches a whopping $83K.
 Can you imagine spending that much for a quarter carat diamond?

 The next rarest and most expensive natural fancies tend to be blue, pink, green, and orange.
 As a matter of fact, the Hope Diamond is one of the most famous fancy blue diamonds in the world.

-If you’re paying close attention, you might have noticed that I keep referring to “natural fancy colored diamonds.
+Consequently, you may have noticed that I keep referring to "natural fancy colored diamonds.
 This is because many fancies are artificially colored through the process of irradiation and other enhancement methods.